 The impetus for the construction of an eastern facade was a visit from Queen Elizabeth II and the Duke of Edinburgh in 1954 and the indignity of having to lead the Queen to a garden party by means of a tradesmen’s entrance.
 Further, there was an urgent need to establish facilities to accommodate a growing number of female members and staff.

-The 1960s plans were prepared by the Chief Architect A.E.
-Claire and were scaled down considerably from the original 1904 plans with its elaborate and expensive elevations.
+The 1960s plans were prepared by Edward van Mens as project architect under the direction of A.E.
+Clare and were scaled down considerably from the original 1904 plans with its elaborate and expensive elevations.

 The eastern wing was constructed between 1958 and 1964 at a cost of £416 500.
 Further site works were undertaken in 1977 with the construction of two levels on the southern wing of the building allowing for 12 new offices for members.
 In 2004, a northern extension to Parliament House was completed, providing additional members’ offices as well as meeting rooms.